I recently joined the 5am club.

 If a taxpayer simply joins a real estate investment club to see if real estate investing is suitable for them, the costs of memberships to join the club would not be deductible.

-On the flip side, if a taxpayer joins the real estate investment club and is actively looking for a property so that he can apply the knowledge that he learns, he’s likely able to deduct the membership given that he’s actively looking for a property.
+On the flip side, if a taxpayer joins the real estate investment club and is actively looking for a property so that he can apply the knowledge that he has learnt (be it actively or through articles like the ones at https://cristalcellar.com), he’s likely able to deduct the membership given that he’s actively looking for a property.

 When a taxpayer attends a $200 weekend workshop to “check it out”, in which he also signs up for the $20,000 coach program that provides the step by step guide to invest, this can also be viewed as a significant activity to the start of your business.
 This can be viewed as the essential preliminary required to carry out the business.